Token-based Loyalty Program

 Benefits of the Token-based Loyalty Program

 The token-based loyalty program is an unparalleled opportunity to develop a self-service ecosystem for customers, businesses, and payment channels.
 The ecosystem will allow customers to join unlimited merchant loyalty programs without disclosing their personal and confidential information.
 In addition, the customers will be able to search for products, businesses, and services that they can trust and profit from their anonymous transaction records.
 The ecosystem will allow merchants to run a powerful loyalty program with just a payment cube and an Internet-ready terminal.
-Merchants will be able to understand the purchasing behavior of customers by collecting explicit and implicit reviews from them.
+Merchants will be able to understand customers’ purchasing behavior by collecting explicit and implicit reviews from them.
 In addition, the merchants will be able to optimize their marketing, sales, and distribution processes.
 The ecosystem will allow payment channels to significantly increase their revenues from higher usage of payment cards.
 Additionally, the payment channels will be able to generate new revenues through professional services, such as market insights and data analytics.